ipochi/k8s-practice-questions/practice-questions.md

 ## 19. Add liveness and readiness probe to kuard container

-    For liveness probe path used for health request is `/healthy` on port 8080 For readiness probe path used for ready request is `/ready` on port 8080
+    For liveness probe, path used for health request is `/healthy` on port 8080 For readiness probe, path used for ready request is `/ready` on port 8080
     Image: gcr.io/kuar-demo/kuard-amd64:1